mattbierner/blog.mattbierner.com/_posts/2014-04-15-akh-monad-transformers-for-javascript.md

 var getState = M.lift (M.inner.lift (M.inner.inner.get));
 ```

-In short, monad transformers allow us to compose simples structures with a single well defined function (such as state or error handling), using a set of abstract operations, all without having to understand how the structures or the composition is implemented.
+In short, monad transformers allow us to compose simple structures with a single well defined function (such as state or error handling), using a set of abstract operations, all without having to understand how the structures or the composition is implemented.

 ## Problems With Existing Implementations
 A brief search turned up a few existing Javascript monad transformer implementations scattered across NPMJS and Github.
-However, I could not find a complete set of transformers, and many existing existing implementations are only useful for toy problems.
+However, I could not find a complete set of transformers, and many existing implementations are only useful for toy problems.

 Javascript's limited stack size and lack of tail call elimination is a major issue for monads, specifically in the Cont and State monads.